 Company law requires the director to prepare financial statements for each financial year.
-Under that law the director has elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union.
+Under that law the director has elected to prepare the financial statements in accordance with UK-adopted international accounting standards.
 Under company law the director must not approve the financial statements unless he is satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
 In preparing these financial statements, the director is required to: